Principles vs Good Rules2020 Nov 13

 A trained instinct in this context is very similar to a conscience, which also is a product of training.

 Our first principle as Christians is to love each other like Jesus loved us.
 If we live by thoughtful rules that model Christ-like love, we can live efficiently.
 However, if we notice or we are shown a context where our personal rule results in un-love to others, we must stop.
 Then we must do the work to think through what sacrificial love for the benefit of others would do, and we must train ourselves for new instincts.
-This thinking is sometimes expensive hard work, but Jesus specifically expects this of us.
+This thinking is sometimes mentally expensive and is hard work, but Jesus specifically expects this of us.

 Spiritual maturity is a continuum of growth in love: